FOR 237 : Resource Sampling

 Recommended preparation

-MTH 102 or a course from the foundational requirements math list and FOR 235 and FOR 236.
+MTH 102 or a course from the foundational requirements math list; FOR 235 and FOR 236.
+Recommended to be taken with

 Course Description

 Includes instruction in log scaling, tree measurement techniques, sampling statistics, tree volume and tree taper equations, sampling and field procedures for equal probability (sample tree and fixed area) and variable probability (3P and point sampling) sampling systems.
-Final course in the sequence of FOR 235, FOR 236, and FOR 237.
+Concludes the sequence of FOR 235, FOR 236, and FOR 237.

 Course learning outcomes